 I began an ESRC-funded PhD studentship at the University of Edinburgh the same year, first finishing an MSc before moving on at the end of 2016 to focus on my research subject, the construction of authority and expertise in online communities.
-I'm specifically working on the ways in which users in fitness and nutrition communities attempt to construct and negotiate knowledge in an area which is fraught with conflicting claims to expert status.
-My empirical work focuses on the paleo diet and lifestyle, and I'm interested in hearing from anyone who has tried paleo or has participated in paleo communities.
-I'm also keen to hear the stories of anyone who has tried other diets or fitness regimes which might not be considered "mainstream".
+I submitted in June 2019 and passed my viva voce with minor corrections in September of that year.
+My PhD thesis focussed on the ways in which users in fitness and nutrition communities attempt to construct and negotiate knowledge in an area which is fraught with conflicting claims to expert status.

-In addition to my thesis, I am involved as a research assistant on projects about social interactions on the Dark Net and understanding how people talk about suicide on Twitter.
-I also write for Quartz, primarily about the alt-right.
+In addition to my thesis, I have also worked on projects about social interactions on the Dark Net, understanding how people talk about suicide on Twitter, hate speech on social media platforms, and the involuntary celibate (incel) community.